Bassel al-Araj: Death

 The IDF tracked al-Araj and repeatedly served warrants authorizing them to search his family's home and properties on the charges of holding unlicensed weapons and planning militant attacks against Israelis.
 The IDF located him on March 6, 2017, and surrounded him in an apartment near the Qaddura refugee camp in al-Bireh.
 He was engaged by the Israeli forces in a twenty-minute or two-hour gunfight, during which the IDF fired an Energa anti-tank rifle grenade, resulting in the partial destruction of the building, stormed the building, and killed al-Araj.
 According to Palestinian reports, the killing occurred after his ammunition was depleted, while Israeli reports state that al-Araj opened fire after IDF troops were already in the building.
 Palestinian reports reported that Israeli forces removed Al-Araj's corpse from the building by dragging him by his feet.

 Mounir Shafik claims that al-Araj chose to hide and resist till the last day of his life rather than go to his family’s house because he wanted his death to be an inspiration for other Palestinians to ignite another intifada.
 Al-Araj's family reacted to his death by condemning not only Israeli forces for killing him but also the Palestinian Authority for their collusion with the latter.
 Al-Araj's brother, Saeed, called his brother a hero, further saying: "I am eternally proud of him... he lived in honor."
 Al-Araj's mother, Siham, condemned both the state of Israel and the Palestinian Authority for their treatment of him, claiming “Israeli soldiers killed him, but the PA paved the way for them."
 Similarly, his sister Doha condemned the state's media for abandoning al-Araj and his comrades, and called the PA "complicit in Bassel’s killing".

 Hamas praised al-Araj as a role model for his militancy and Fatah condemned the raid without praising al-Araj.
 Neither organization claimed him as a member.

 Despite promises to return al-Araj’s body earlier, Israel held his body for 11 days before the family was able to hold his funeral.
 After his death, thousands of mourners gathered at his funeral in his home village Al-Walaja.
 During the funeral, the community chanted “God is the greatest”, and “with our souls, with our blood, we sacrifice ourselves for you, martyr.”
 The proceedings were emotionally tense, with women chanting “Why, why, why?
 Once the authority, once the army,” At least 50 Israeli officers overlooked the funeral services with riot gear.

 Right after his death, in Ramallah, protests emerged condemning Israel and the Palestinian Authority.
 The Palestinian Authority ended the protests by using violence against the protestors.
-Protests continued in Amman, Beirut, Berlin, Brussels, Cairo, London, Milan, Rabat, Tunis and Vienna, and New York.
+Protests continued in Amman, Beirut, Berlin, Brussels, Cairo, London, Milan, Rabat, Tunis, Vienna, and New York.